Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Application to Flow Cytometry Data

 \section{Application to Flow Cytometry Data}

 }

 \cite{sachs2005causal} measured the abundance of 11 biochemical agents in thousands of cells using flow cytometry.
-These data were collected under several conditions (or environments) in which external reageants were added to the system.
+These data were collected under several conditions (or environments) in which external reagents were added to the system.
 Each reagent has the effect of stimulating or inhibiting particular agents in the system.
 Five conditions used in this work (1 observational and 4 interventional) are described in Table \ref{tab: data-description}.
 In the observational condition, only a general perturbation (CD3+CD28) is applied.
-For the observational condition, the expression of the 11 biochemical agents were measured in 853 cells.
+For the observational condition, the expression of the 11 biochemical agents was measured in 853 cells.
 In Condition 3, the reagent Psitectorignin, an inhibitor of PIP2 was added to the system in addition to the general perturbation.
 The effect of this perturbation should reduce the abundance of PIP2 (one of the 11 measured agents) as well as alter the abundance of any agents which PIP2 itself effects.

 \cite{meinshausen2016methods} fit the CD to this data to infer a causal signalling network (graph) among the 11 agents.
-Here we compare the performance of the Causal Dantzig with Instrumental Variable estimator and a Hybrid estimator discussed in this work.
+Here we compare the performance of the Causal Dantzig with IV, GCD, and Hybrid estimators.
 Before fitting any models, we hyperbolic arcsine transform the data.
 This technique is used to approximately normalize the flow cytometry data to better satisfy modelling assumptions and reduce the influence of outliers \citep{ray2012transformation}.